Anfid/dotfiles/README.md

 #### neovim
 List will be to big.
 See .config/nvim/init.vim.
 Will be restructured one day for better readability

+### VimWiki
+VimWiki is set up to use markdown syntax.
+Intended to work with rclone to sync with gdrive.
+Rclone has to be installed first.
+Proposed directory structure:
+* `~/vimwiki` - global wiki, that is synchronized with gdrive
+   * `vimwiki/index.md` - global index page, must link local wiki
+   * `vimwiki/local` - symbolic link to `~/.wiki`
+* `~/.wiki` - local wiki, does not synchronize with gdrive

+First rclone remote has to be set up.
+To sync use the following command:
+* `rclone sync <source> <destinaton>`
+where:
+* `<source>` - source with newer files
+* `<destinaton>` - destinaton with files to be updated Rclone remote directory have the following syntax: `<remote>:<path/to/dir>`.
+Note: only destinaton files are updated.

 ### Project
 #### C++
 Following options may need to be changed from default on some projects.